 - Completion of level 8 of the General Arts and Science - English for Academic Purposes (GAS-EAP).
 Placement in the GAS-EAP program is determined by scores on an in-house English language test or TOEFL or IELTS

 Brock University and Mohawk College collaboration

 Brock University students can complete both a Bachelor of Arts in Business Communication Studies, or Bachelor of Arts in Media and Communication Studies at Brock, and a Public Relations Graduate Certificate at Mohawk in just 4 years of study.
 Learn more.

 Applicants whose first language is not English will be required to demonstrate proficiency in English.
 Options are available for mature applicants.

 How you'll gain skills

-- Client based projects in The Agency, Mohawk’s student-run advertising agency.
+- Client and community based projects in The Agency, Mohawk’s student-run advertising agency.

 - Industry-based field placement in a public relations or communications setting.

-Students participate in an unpaid work placement consisting of 105 hours field placement either completed during the academic year, or in the three weeks immediately following the end of second term.
+Students participate in an unpaid field placement consisting of 140 hours, completed during the academic year, prior to the end of second term.